2createStudio/carbon-pagination/README.md

 Within some of the configurations options (the ones that are HTML) you can use tokens.
 These tokens will be automatically replaced with dynamic content that comes from the pagination (for example page number, page link URL, total number of pages, etc).

+For examples on how to pass these configuration options, please refer to either the **Usage & Examples** section.

 The available configuration options are:

 #### wrapper_before